sonamkshenoy/YACS/README.md

 ## Folder Structure

 * config.json : Contains the info about worker (worker id, port worker is running on, number of slots in the worker)
-* allconfigs.py : Common variable names that are used in almost all files
 * master.py : The main resource scheduler
 * worker.py : The worker that runs slots for execution of tasks
 * requests.py : The request generator